prototypal/metamask-plugin-wrapper/README.md

 # Notes

-- uses keyringcontroller and eth-hd-keyring plugin-system branches
+- uses metamask/keyringcontroller and metamask/eth-hd-keyring, plugin-system branches
 - eip on app / domain keys
 - discussions on plugin api specs
 - secure the rpc calls of the new methods (stop passing provider to plugins and also disallow other origins to use these rpc calls with some "fake" params)